diegopacheco/claude-code-poc/README.md

 This POC was developed using Claude Code(https://www.anthropic.com/claude-code), AI Engineering agent that can help you to develop software. <br/>

 PROS

+* It's running in your local machine.
+* It tells you how many tokens are being used.

 CONS